 World of Warcraft has all sorts of dishes, which can be fairly normal like boar meat, or roasted quail, to more exotic but still looking edible, like bat wings, bear burgers or crunchy serpent.
-Then you get dishes everyone seems to look at with disgust like Sewer Carp, Mud Pie (made with dirt and coyote tails) or anything cooked by the chefs in Undercity (with the exception of the cockroach stew, which is apparently surprisingly delicious).
+Then you get dishes everyone seems to look at with disgust like Sewer Carp, Mud Pie (made with dirt and coyote tails) or anything cooked by the chefs in Undercity (with the exception of the thrice-spiced cockroach stew, which is apparently surprisingly delicious).

 Cinema Bums features a holiday strip where Mr. Hereford tries to convert the concession stand to seasonal fare, sacrificing the appeal of dishes in the process.

 Harkovast runs into this when Sir Miur and Chen-chen visit Shogun and he offers them Tsung-dao food, which consists of rice and beetles.